 From here it will be a simple step for you to veganise your home.
 Undertake a home recce and remove every single item of food that contains animal products.
 Be ruthless, you don’t want to sabotage your resolve by mistakenly eating something you overlooked.
 Then go shopping.
 Stock your kitchen with healthy food staples: a large variety of dry and canned legumes, brown and wild rice, pastas, sauces and condiments, frozen and fresh vegetables, combinations of fresh and canned salad ingredients, a range of nuts and dried fruit, fresh fruit, powdered and ready made plant-based milks and if your budget extends to include them – a selection of frozen faux meats.

 After taking this final step you will be amazed at the relief you feel.
 Your new lifestyle will slot into place quite simply and naturally.

-We hope these suggestions help you on your vegan journey!
+I hope these suggestions help you on your vegan journey!